Geminitic/RCF_Website/README.md

 Copy `.env.example` to `.env` and adjust the values as needed.
 Currently only `PORT` is required for the Express API.

+## Refactoring Plan

+A comprehensive [refactoring plan](docs/refactoring-plan.md) outlines the proposed architecture and features for a modernized, multilingual RCF website.

 ## Getting Started

 1. **Install dependencies**